 Compared with traditional AV solutions, AV over IP solutions boast more flexibility and scalability.
 The number of sources and displays attached is no longer limited.
 Even when physical ports run out, multiple IP switches can be connected to expand.
 They also break the distance barriers and allow you to have a better ratio of inputs to outputs.

 If you are looking for a reliable AV over IP solution, AV Access HDIP100 is the right one for you.
 It is easy-to-use and plug-n-play.
 The HDMI encoder/decoder can work easily with any universal managed or unmanaged Ethernet switch on the market.
-It features matrix switching, video wall support, easy visual control, H.265 codec, fast seamless switching and other amazing features.
+It features matrix switching, video wall support, easy visual control, fast seamless switching and other amazing features.
 It is ideal for wide applications like sports bar, restaurant, shopping mall, retail store, house of worship, casino, college and university, etc.

 That’s all for the blog.
 If you have any questions or suggestions, please feel free to leave a comment below.